Chhena

 The production of chhena in India was estimated to be 200,000 tonnes annually in 2009.
 Production is highest in the state of Uttar Pradesh, while consumption is highest in the state of West Bengal.

 Sahu and Das conducted a study of milk consumption in India and found that 6% of milk produced in India is used in the chhena production process.
-It is closely related to paneer cheese as they both share a similar production process, but it is kneaded when it is still warm in the manufacture process.
+It is closely related to paneer cheese as they both share a similar production process, but it is kneaded when it is still warm in the manufacturing process.
 The result is a cheese with a 'smooth, whipped-cream consistency', unlike paneer, which is firm.